leonardomendix/docs/content/en/docs/refguide8/_index.md

 ## 1 Introduction

-The *Mendix Studio Pro 8 Guide* covers important topics concerning [Studio Pro](/refguide/modeling/), the [Mendix Runtime](/refguide/runtime/), and other components of the Mendix Platform.
+The *Mendix Studio Pro 8 Guide* covers important topics concerning [Studio Pro](/refguide8/modeling/), the [Mendix Runtime](/refguide8/runtime/), and other components of the Mendix Platform.

-Before installing Studio Pro 8, please read [System Requirements](/refguide/system-requirements/).
+Before installing Studio Pro 8, please read [System Requirements](/refguide8/system-requirements/).
 For information on how to install Studio Pro, see [How to Install Mendix Studio Pro](/howto8/general/install/).

 If you have been using Desktop Modeler version 7, we recommend reading [Moving from Desktop Modeler Version 7 to Studio Pro Version 8](/refguide8/moving-from-7-to-8/).

-If you are looking for step-by-step guides on performing various Mendix actions, browse the [Studio Pro 8 How-to's](/howto/).
+If you are looking for step-by-step guides on performing various Mendix actions, browse the .

 ## 2 Studio Pro Functionality